false-schemers/siof/README.md

 ## Scheme Compatibility

-SIOF is true to basic Scheme principles -- it features precise garbage collector, supports proper tail recursion, `call/cc`, `dynamic-wind`, and multiple return values.
-It generally targets R^5RS feature set, but it has the following known limitations and deviations from the standard:
+SIOF is true to basic Scheme principles -- it features precise garbage collector, supports proper tail recursion, `call/cc`, `dynamic-wind`, multiple return values, and has a hygienic macro system.
+It is mostly R5RS-compatible, but it has the following known limitations and deviations from the standard:

-  *  hygienic macro facilities (`define-syntax` & friends) are not implemented
   *  there is a simple `define-macro` facility for S-expression rewriting
   *  `read` and `string->symbol` are case-sensitive
   *  `eval` is single-argument; environment functions are not implemented